RateMyPlacement and RateMyApprenticeship are now Higherin: Learn More

 The Highest-Paid Apprenticeships by Location

-The data below shows the average salaries for apprentices in different regions across the UK.
-Schemes based in London tend to pay higher because the costs of living and travel are more expensive compared to the rest of the country.
+Below you'll find the average salaries for apprentices in different regions across the UK.
+Apprenticeships based in London tend to pay higher because the costs of living and travel are more expensive compared to the rest of the country.

 FIND APPRENTICESHIPS NEAR ME